 When you compare broadband offers, think carefully about what you want from your superfast connection.

 - Data limits

 - Charges for WiFi routers and line rental

 - Contract length

 Should I get unlimited data or a data limit?

 The advantage of a limit on a capped deal is that it will usually be cheaper.
-However, only opt for this if you’re sure that you will stay within it.
-Exceeding your limit could see you hit with additional charges or your speed reduced to a crawl.
+However, only opt for this if you’re sure that you will stay within the limit.
+Exceeding it could see you hit with additional charges or your speed reduced to a crawl.

 There’s a really simple way to compare deals and the good news is, you’re in the right place.
-Start a quote with us and we’ll help to make comparing fibre optic broadband deals really easy.
+Start a quote with us and we’ll help to make comparing fibre broadband deals easy.
 All you need to do is tell us your postcode and we’ll show you all the deals you can take advantage of.
 Try it today to see what you could save.